-- To mark Earth Day, ACCA hosted a half-day sustainability conference, bringing together experts to share insights and experiences on sustainabilityrelated matters in business and finance. - ACCA held its flagship annual virtual conference, Accounting for the Future, which featured a dedicated day focused on sustainability alongside complementary days on AI and tech, and talent.

-- It continued to update its wide range of created and curated resources on climate change, accounting for nature, human capital and other societal issues, transition and risk, green and sustainable finance, reporting and assurance.
-These were promoted through engagements with policy makers, organisations, and professionals.
-They are available to all, members and non-members, to use and can be located in the ACCA Sustainability Essentials package. - ACCA introduced its Sustainability reporting hub to provide guidance on creating and using information for sustainable value creation, including complying with the relevant reporting requirements such as the IFRS Sustainability Disclosure Standards and ESRS.
+- To mark Earth Day, ACCA hosted a halfday sustainability conference, bringing together experts to share insights and experiences on sustainability-related matters in business and finance. - ACCA held its flagship annual virtual conference, Accounting for the Future, which featured a dedicated day focused on sustainability alongside complementary days on AI and tech, and talent. - It continued to update its wide range of created and curated resources on climate change, accounting for nature, human capital and other societal issues, transition and risk, green sustainable finance, reporting assurance.
+These were promoted through engagements with policy organisations, makers, professionals.
+They are available to all, members and non-members, to use and be located in the Sustainability Essentials package. - ACCA introduced its Sustainability reporting hub to provide guidance on creating and using information for sustainable value creation, including complying with the relevant reporting requirements such as the IFRS Sustainability Disclosure Standards and FSRS.